 Torreyson Library, the state's first totally automated university library, holds 1,414,545 items, a volume equivalency of 658,601, including more than 7,720 books on psychology and counseling.
-The library offers the latest electronic services, including resources for electronic bibliographic searches and Web-based searches and resources for faculty and students.
+The library offers the latest electronic services, including resources for electronic bibliographic searches and web-based searches and resources for faculty and students.
 The textbook holdings in psychology and education are numerous and very adequate to support the Counseling Psychology Program.
-The library subscribes to all major research journals in psychology and education, including the major research journals specific to counseling Psychology, etc.
+The library subscribes to all major research journals in psychology and education, including the major research journals specific to counseling psychology: Journal of Counseling Psychology, etc.